 Track Your Progress...

 Another key to losing weight is tracking your physical activity, eating habits and weight loss.
+You may find the Goal Setting Worksheet helpful!
 You can use something as simple as a calendar to record your physical activity.
 Step counters and other physical activity trackers can also help motivate you to increase your activity levels.

-To track everything you eat and drink, consider using a journal or food log.
+To track everything you eat and drink, consider using a journal, log sheet or a free App like MyFitnessPal.

 For information about additional free web-based tracking programs, go to: